scttfrdmn/lens/docs/USER_SCENARIOS/05_RESEARCH_COMPUTING_MANAGER_WALKTHROUGH.md

 **Week 2**: Pilot kickoff meeting (all 15 researchers + PIs)

 **Jennifer's presentation** (30 minutes):
-> "Welcome to the AWS IDE pilot.
+> "Welcome to the Lens pilot.
 Why are we doing this?
 > 1. **Cost control**: Auto-stop prevents runaway costs
 > 2. **Ease of use**: Wizard guides you through setup - no AWS expertise needed
 > 3. **Security**: Built-in compliance features (Session Manager, audit logs)
 > 4. **Support**: We expect 50% fewer support tickets
 >
-> Your role: Use AWS IDE for 2 months, give us honest feedback."
+> Your role: Use Lens for 2 months, give us honest feedback."

 **Researcher questions**:

 **Q**: "Can I still use my personal AWS account if I want?"
-**A**: "Yes, but we're asking you to try AWS IDE first.
+**A**: "Yes, but we're asking you to try Lens first.
 We think you'll prefer it."

-**Q**: "What if I need something AWS IDE doesn't support?"
+**Q**: "What if I need something Lens doesn't support?"
 **A**: "Let us know - we can file feature requests or help with workarounds."

 **Q**: "How much does this cost me?"